5 min read

 There are several ways to appeal this decision:

 Over time, your service-related disabilities can interfere with your job.
-If you are not able to work at your current job or unable to sustain employment, you may be eligible for a Total Disability based on Individual Unemployability (TDIU).
+If you cannot work at your current job or sustain employment, you may be eligible for a Total Disability based on Individual Unemployability (TDIU).

 TDIU enables veterans to be compensated at a rating of 100 percent, even if their total service-connected rating does not add up to 100 percent.
-To be eligible, you must meet certain requirements including:
+To be eligible, you must meet specific requirements, including:

 Based on the severity of the service-connected condition, the Department of Veterans Affairs (VA) assigns a rating from 0 percent to 100 percent, typically in 10 percent increments.

 If you have more than one disability, the VA uses a combined disability rating system that does not follow "normal" math.
-Instead of adding your disability ratings together, VA math factors a single rating into the percent you are considered “able.”
+Instead of adding your disability ratings, VA math factors a single rating into the percent you are considered “able.”

 30 percent rating for a neck injury